 You can reach more people with email marketing than almost any other form of marketing because well we check out email often!
-According to a Harvard Business Review professionals spend 28% of their workday inside their email box.
-Consider this, in 2020 is was noted by our friends over at Statista that there are over 316.9 million emails sent and received daily!
+According to a Harvard Business Review, professionals spend 28% of their workday inside their email boxes.
+Consider this, in 2020 it was noted by our friends over at Statista that there are over 316.9 million emails sent and received daily!
 When looking at other forms of marketing such as organic social media there is no comparison.
 Organic social media as we have discussed before continues to have a declining reach, whereas, with email marketing, there is a better chance that your message will be seen.
 According to Campaign Monitor, 90% of emails get delivered to their intended target, and email marketing open rates still hold strong with an average open rate of 19.36%.

 How Does Email Play Into My Marketing Funnel?

 Every person who is a potential client, whether you know or not goes through a funnel to purchase, and email marketing plays an important part in that funnel.
 If you are not sure how to build a marketing funnel, check out this blog post.
 Email marketing can be used to nurture someone both before and after someone becomes a client making it integral to a marketing funnel.

 Whether you are trying to get someone to understand your products and services to buy or keep someone informed that is already a client, email marketing should be part of that marketing strategy.
 There are several types of emails to be used for both situations, and they will help you know how to move someone from someone who just found out about you to a longer-term client.
 So let’s talk about the different types of ways to engage with both your prospects and current clients by using email marketing.